Fleet Services Technician

 - Delivers work products and services within the assigned full-time work schedule.

 - Performs janitorial tasks, as required, to maintain the cleanliness of fleet maintenance area.

 - Performs welding or machine work necessary to fabricate parts or other components to complete repairs on assigned vehicles and equipment.

 - Picks up and delivers vehicles, parts, and equipment as required.

 - May serve as an Emergency Worker.

 - Performs other similar assignments and projects as required.

-- A minimum of two years' work experience in maintaining and repairing, automobiles, heavy trucks including diesel engines and air brake systems, and a variety of equipment.
-Training in emergency vehicle repair preferred, and
+- Two (2) years of work experience in maintaining and repairing automobiles, heavy trucks including diesel engines and air brake systems, and a variety of equipment; or

-- An equivalent combination of formal education, training, and work experience that produces the knowledge, skill, and abilities to successfully perform the essential duties/ responsibilities of the position.
+- An equivalent combination of education, training and work experience that produces the knowledge, skill, and ability to perform the essential duties and responsibilities of the position may be considered.